Mydayisbeingplannedbyanalgorithm

 Graph2

-Bob has four different strategies for finding a plan.
+Bob has four different strategies for finding a plan:

 The leaf picked for analysis is the one with the highest score.
 This approach allows the two first strategies to create decent results, though they aren’t guaranteed to be the best.
-It all comes down to how well tuned the scoring variables are tweaked.
-Currently, they aren’t, but at some point, I plan to create a training algorithm for Bob, which will create plans, score them through “All”, and then try to tweak the variables to arrive at the correct one with as few nodes analyzed as possible when running the same plan through “First valid”/“First complete”.
+It all comes down to how well the scoring variables are tweaked.
+Currently, they aren’t, but at some point, I plan to create a training algorithm for Bob, which will create plans, score them through “All,” and then try to tweak the variables to arrive at the correct one with as few nodes analyzed as possible when running the same plan through “First valid”/“First complete.”

 Bob can also do multi-day planning.
 Here, he gets a list of tasks for the different days as he usually would and a “shared” list of goals.
 So he runs the same calculation, adding in the tasks for that day, along with the shared goal list, and everything remaining from the shared list then gets carried over to the next day.
 This process repeats for all the remaining days.

-I have created a proof of concept app that houses Bob.
+I have created a proof-of-concept app that houses Bob.
 I can manage tasks, generate plans, and update my calendar with those plans in this app.

 There are also a few features that I want to add later.
 The most important one is an “asset” system.
-For instance, when calculating transits, it needs to know if I have brought the bike along because if I took public transit to work, it doesn’t make sense to calculate a bike transit later in the day.
+For instance, when calculating travel, it needs to know if I have brought the bike along because if I took public transit to work, it doesn’t make sense to calculate a bike transition later in the day.
 This system would work by “assets” being tied to a task and location, and then when Bob creates plans, he knows to consider if the asset is there or not.
-Assets could also be tied to tasks, so one task may be to pick up something, another to drop it off.
+Assets could also be tied to tasks, so one task may be to pick up something, and another is to drop it off.
 In those cases, assets would act as dependencies, so I have to have picked up the asset before being able to drop it off.
 The system is pretty simple to implement but causes the graph to grow a lot, so I need to do some optimizations before it makes sense to put it in.

 You can find the source for this algorithm and the app it lives in at Github, but beware, it is a proof of concept, so readability or maintainability hasn’t been a goal.